maubanel/GMS2-Animation/setting-up/README.md

 ##### `Step 1.`\|`BTS`|:small_blue_diamond:

-Please watch this video on how an animator would go about animating a 2-d ball using traditional techniques.
+Please click and watch this video on how an animator would go about animating a 2-d ball using traditional techniques.

 [![how to animate a ball in 2d](https://img.youtube.com/vi/oJvGHbUHYWU/0.jpg)](https://www.youtube.com/watch?v=oJvGHbUHYWU)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>